adayim/forestploter/README.md

 <!-- badges: end -->

 The goal of `forestploter` is to create a publication-ready forest plot with little effort.
-This package provide some extra displays compared to other packages.
+This package provides some extra displays compared to other packages.
 The dataset will be used as a basic layout for the forest plot.
-Width of the column to draw the confidence interval can be controlled with the string length of the column.
+The width of the column to draw the confidence interval can be controlled with the string length of the column.
 Can use space to control this.
-The elements in the plot are put in the row and columns, think the plot as a table.
+The elements in the plot are put in the rows and columns, think of the plot as a table.

 ## Installation